archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

 ## A Brief History of Quantitative Analysis and Information Theory in Archaeology

 The integration of quantitative methods into archaeology during the 20th century profoundly transformed the methods by which archaeologists tried to understand the past.
-By the 1950s, methodological innovations in works by @Brainerd1951 and @Heizer1956 highlighted the value of statistical frameworks in chronology-building and site analysis, establishing a precedent for rigorous quantitative inquiry in archaeology.
+By the 1950s, methodological innovations in quantifying archaeological analysis, in works such as @Brainerd1951 or @Heizer1956, highlighted the value of statistical frameworks in chronology-building and site analysis, establishing a precedent for rigorous quantitative inquiry in archaeology.
 This push intensified during the 1960s with the advent of the "New Archaeology" championed by figures such as Lewis Binford.

 New Archaeology, later termed Processual Archaeology, advocated for an explicitly scientific approach grounded in hypothesis testing, formal quantification, and systems theory [@Kendall1969; @Binford1981; @Raab1984].
 David Clarke's texts *Models in Archaeology* [-@Clarke1972] and *Analytical Archaeology* [-@Clarke1978] formalized these aspirations by advocating for complex statistical models and systems theory to provide explanatory frameworks in the study of past human behavior.
 By situating quantitative methods at the heart of analysis, Processual Archaeology sought to go beyond mere description to causal understanding, particularly through middle-range theories that sought correlations between artifacts and behavioral processes [@Binford1981; @Schiffer1983].